bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding: when in the global scope this will be the console object.
+    2. Implicit Binding: this refers to what comes before the dot
+    3. New binding: this becomes the instance that is returned by the function
+    4. Explicit binding: this refers to the object passed in INSTEAD of the object before the dot

 5. Why do we need super() in an extended class?

+    It is used to call the constructor of the parent class and to access the parent's properties and methods

 ## Project Set up